ropensci/mctq/README.md

 ### Basic MCTQ computation

-After you data is all set, just use the `mctq` functions below to process it.
+After your data is all set, just use the `mctq` functions below to process it.

 Note that `mctq` uses a similar naming scheme as those used in the MCTQ